Buyers Guides Graphics Cards

 Frequently Asked Questions

-Yes.
-Although this card is more geared towards 1440p, it can handle 4K gaming pretty well.
-There will be some performance dips in some titles, but generally, it holds up in this resolution.
+Although this card is more geared towards 1440p, it can handle 4K gaming pretty well, but performance dips will occur in certain titles.

 Should I Worry About Clearance?